don1138/blender-qle/README.md

 **1.5.4**
    + Bugfix: When a QLE object is manually deleted and then re-added, it doesn't link back into QLE Collection
    + Bugfix: Reconnect Light to Target if disconnected
-   + Add INFO message for when Button click returns no result
+   + Add INFO Message for when Button click returns no result
+   + Code cleanup: Replace all TRY/EXCEPT with IF/ELSE

 ## Version Path